 In the Prep School all incidents of bullying are initially investigated by Class Teachers/ Room Supervisors.
 Teachers, Teaching Assistants and Early Years Practitioners are encouraged to make notes in class pastoral files.
-Serious or persistent incidents of bullying will be reported by the Heads of Key Stage and Deputy Head of Prep for disciplinary action as appropriate.
-Any proven incidents of bullying are recorded centrally by the Headmistress who may also ultimately permanently exclude the pupil.
+Serious or persistent incidents of bullying will be reported by the Heads of Key Stage for disciplinary action as appropriate.
+Any proven incidents of bullying are recorded centrally by the Head of Prep who may also ultimately permanently exclude the pupil.

-While the school will seek to resolve bullying incidents internally, in very severe cases the Headmistress may choose to make a report to the police or to Children's Services.
+While the school will seek to resolve bullying incidents internally, in very severe cases the Head may choose to make a report to the police or to Children's Services.